formlio/forml/docs/dsl/query/index.rst

 ===============

-The query DSL is a robust API for describing the ETL process of deriving datasets specified by ForML :ref:`projects <project>` from origin data-sources represented by their logical :ref:`schemas
+The query DSL is a robust API for describing the ETL process of deriving datasets specified by ForML :ref:`projects <project>` from origin data sources represented by their logical :ref:`schemas
 <schema>`.

 While constructing the DSL query statements, the API internally builds up a generic model of the required ETL process.
 The query has purely descriptive character, there is no native mechanism of its direct execution.
-Instead, it is expected to be :ref:`parsed <query-parser>` at runtime into a set of instructions corresponding to the selected :ref:`feed <feed>` and its target storage layer hosting the physical data-sources :ref:`matching <io-resolving>` the requested schemas.
+Instead, it is expected to be :ref:`parsed <query-parser>` at runtime into a set of instructions corresponding to the selected :ref:`feed <feed>` and its target storage layer hosting the physical data sources :ref:`matching <io-resolving>` the requested schemas.

 Following is the list of the individual chapters covering this topic in detail: